waltligon/orangefs/doc/coding/developer-guidelines.md

 ## Makefile tutorial

-*We may be able to get this from the MPICH coding docs or from Walt's web page?*
+*We may be able to get this from the MPICH coding docs or from Walt’s web page?*

 ## Electric Fence tutorial